deepjavalibrary/djl/engines/tflite/tflite-engine/README.md

 </dependency>
 ```

-### Automatic
+By default, DJL will download the TensorFlow Lite native libraries into [cache folder](../../../docs/development/cache_management.md) the first time you run DJL.

-By default, DJL will automatically download the native libraries into [cache folder](../../../docs/development/cache_management.md) the first time you run DJL.
+It will automatically determine the appropriate jars for your system based on the platform and GPU support.

-It will automatically determine the appropriate jars for your system based on the platform.
+You can choose a native library based on your platform if you don't have network access at runtime.

 ### macOS
 For macOS, you can use the following library: